Khaledgarbaya/cra-to-gatsby-workshop/exercise/01-setup-gatsby-project/README.md

 export default IndexPage
 ```

-To run the project you add an npm script in you package.js to run `gatsby develop`.
+To run the project you add an npm script in your package.json to run `gatsby develop`.
 Your job will be to create the simplest gatsby project manually from scratch inside the `start` folder using the information provided.The end result will be a project where you can run `npm run develop` and navigate to `localhost:8000` to `Hello World!` printed out.

 - > 💡 You can always check the Gatsby [docs](https://www.gatsbyjs.org/docs/gatsby-project-structure/) for the project structure